Sole Proprietorship Sole Proprietorship

 Goodwill

 Goodwill is difficult to price and even harder to transfer.
 Suppose a proprietor wants to sell his goodwill as a part of a business sale.
 In that case, he must consult with a business attorney from Vakilsearch to determine a reasonable price for the goodwill.
-When goodwill is transferred or sold, it is taxed as a capital gain rather than business income.
+When goodwill is transferred or sold, it is taxed as a capital gain rather than business income for income tax purposes.

 How Can I Structure a Sale or Transfer?